-But not all of Glitter is, ahem, gold.
+But not all of Glitter is gold.
 Carey is relegated to a virtual hood ornament on “If We,” “Don’t Stop,” and a remix of the album’s first single “Loverboy.”
-(The trio of otherwise gratifying songs include no less than seven guest rappers combined.)
-“Loverboy” is a super-sexed abstraction of Carey’s time-tested uptempo hit formula (including “Emotions,” “Dreamlover” and “Fantasy"), featuring metaphors that are less subdued than those on the irresistibly drippy “Honey" ("When he invites me over/I come every time").
-A cover of Indeep’s 1982 post-disco classic “Last Night a DJ Saved My Life” personifies Carey’s ambition like no other song she’s ever recorded: “If it wasn’t for the music/I don’t know what I’d do."
-Producer DJ Clue’s signature “hollas,” however, are beyond irritating and, along with Busta Rhymes, his presence completely dilutes Carey’s sexy yet restrained performance.
-One can only sit and wait for the inevitable remixes and, hopefully, a rapless radio mix.
+(The trio of songs includes no less than seven guest rappers combined.)
+“Loverboy” is a super-sexed abstraction of Carey’s time-tested uptempo hit formula—including “Emotions,” “Dreamlover” and “Fantasy”—featuring metaphors that are more overt than those on the irresistibly drippy “Honey”: “When he invites me over/I come every time.”
+A cover of Indeep’s 1982 post-disco classic “Last Night a DJ Saved My Life” personifies Carey’s ambition like no other song she’s ever recorded: “If it wasn’t for the music/I don’t know what I’d do,” she sings plainly.
+Producer DJ Clue’s signature “hollas,” however, are irksome and, along with Busta Rhymes, his presence dilutes Carey’s restrained performance.

 Of course, Glitter includes the requisite handful of syrupy-sweet ballads.
-“Never Too Far” and “Lead the Way,” which reunites Carey with longtime songwriting partner Walter Afanasieff harbor over-the-top performances worthy of "Star Search" (more than fitting considering the film’s ’80s-era rags-to-riches storyline).
+“Never Too Far” and “Lead the Way,” which reunites Carey with longtime songwriting partner Walter Afanasieff, harbor over-the-top performances worthy of Star Search (fitting, I suppose, considering the film’s ’80s-era rags-to-riches storyline).
 “Reflections (Care Enough)” tells the tale of an estranged mother figure and its sparse arrangement recalls the simple beauty of Carey’s early balladry.
-The elegant “Twister” is serendipitously autobiographical (in the vein of previous stand-out album cuts such as “Looking In” and “Petals"), although the track is actually a requiem of sorts for a lost friend and associate: “She was kind of magical/Her laughter sent you casually/Floating through a moment of release.”
+The elegant “Twister” is autobiographical, in the vein of previous stand-out album cuts such as “Looking In” and “Petals,” though this track is actually a requiem of sorts for a lost friend and associate: “She was kind of magical/Her laughter sent you casually/Floating through a moment of release.”